 - The GET_CSR request message shall retrieve a Certificate Signing Request (CSR) from the Responder.
-For the provisioning of Slot 0, this command should be run in a secure environment (such as a secure manufacturing environment).
+For the provisioning of Slot 0, this command should be run in a secure manufacturing environment.
 For all additional slots, the Requester shall issue this command inside a secure session.
 Verification of request authorization for slots 1-7 is outside the scope of the current revision of the specification. - A Responder shall only process a GET_CSR request if it already possesses an appropriate asymmetric key pair for each of the signature suites (algorithms and associated parameters) it supports.
 If more than one signature suites are supported, selection of the appropriate signature suite (and thus key pair) shall be determined via the most recent ALGORITHMS response.
 Upon receiving a GET_CSR request, a Responder shall generate and sign a CSR for the corresponding public key.
 The CSR shall be populated with a combination of attributes provided by the Requester via the RequesterInfo field, and others contributed by the Responder itself.
 RequesterInfo format shall comply to the PKCS #10 specification in RFC2986, specifically the CertificationRequestInfo format.
-OEM extensions (that is, OEM OIDs) shall be encoded using the Attributes type.
+OEM extensions (i.e. OEM OIDs) shall be encoded using the Attributes type.
 The Responder shall return an ERROR message with error code InvalidRequest if it cannot support all of the fields included in the RequesterInfo.
-If the device requires a reset to complete the GET_CSR request, then the device shall respond with an ErrorCode=ResetRequired response.

-- The attributes of the resulting CSR and their values shall comply with the clauses presented in the SPDM certificate requirements and recommendations section.
-If the device conforms to the DeviceCert model (ALIAS_CERT_CAP=0b in CAPABILITIES response), the resulting CSR shall be for a Device Certificate.
-If the device conforms to the AliasCert model (ALIAS_CERT_CAP=1b in CAPABILITIES response), the resulting CSR shall be for a Device Certificate CA. See Identity provisioning for more details. - Table 79 GET_CSR request message format shows the GET_CSR request message format. - Table 80 CSR response message format shows the CSR response message format. - The resulting CSR contained in a successful CSR response will have to be signed by an appropriate Certificate Authority.
+- The attributes of the resulting CSR and their values shall comply with the clauses presented in the Leaf certificate section. - The GET_CSR request message format table shows the GET_CSR request message format. - The CSR response message format table shows the CSR response message format. - The resulting CSR contained in a successful CSR response will have to be signed by an appropriate Certificate Authority.
 The details of the Public Key Infrastructure used to verify and sign the CSR, and make the final certificate available for provisioning are outside the scope of this specification.

-Table 79 - GET_CSR request message format
+GET_CSR request message format

-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
-1 RequestResponseCode 1 0xED = GET_CSR .
-See Table 4 - SPDM request codes.
-2 Param1 1 Reserved.
-3 Param2 1 Reserved.
-4 RequesterInfoLength 2 Length of RequesterInfo field in bytes provided by the Requester.
+Offset Field Size (bytes) Value 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
+1 RequestResponseCode 1 0xED=GET_CSR 2 Param1 1 Reserved 3 Param2 1 Reserved 4 RequesterInfoLength 2 Length of RequesterInfo field in bytes provided by the Requester.
 This field can be 0.
 6 OpaqueDataLength 2 Size of the OpaqueData field that follows in bytes.
 The value should not be greater than 1024 bytes.
 Shall be 0 if no OpaqueData is provided.
 8 RequesterInfo RequesterInfoLength Optional information provided by the Requester.
-8 + RequesterInfo OpaqueData OpaqueDataLength The Requester can include vendor-specific information for the Responder to generate the CSR.
+8 + RequesterInfo OpaqueData OpaqueDataLength The Requester may include vendor-specific information for the Responder to generate the CSR.
 This field is optional.
-If present, this field shall conform to the selected opaque data format in OtherParamsSelection.

-Table 80 - CSR response message format
+609 CSR response message format

-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
-1 RequestResponseCode 1 0x6D = CSR .
-See Table 5 - SPDM response codes.
-2 Param1 1 Reserved.
-3 Param2 1 Reserved.
+Offset Field Size (bytes) Value

+0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.

+1 RequestResponseCode 1 0x6D=CSR

+2 Param1 1 Reserved

+3 Param2 1 Reserved

 4 CSRLength 2 Length of the CSRdata in bytes.

+Offset Field Size (bytes) Value

-6 Reserved 2 Reserved.
+6 Reserved 2 Reserved

 8 CSRdata CSRLength Requested contents of the CSR.
 DER-encoded.